Setting Up Your AI Agent

 • Does it handle questions outside your knowledge base gracefully?

-Test with questions you know Jarvis cannot answer.
-A good "I don't know" response is just as important as a good answer.
+Try asking questions your visitors would ask, and also test questions Jarvis cannot answer - a good "I don't know" response is just as important as a good answer.
 If Jarvis makes something up instead of admitting it does not know, update your personality description to be more explicit about honesty.

 Publishing Your Agent